chenxm1986/hylu/README.md

 ============
 + Version 20260205
 	+ Added functions to calculate determinant and condition number
+	+ Added solve of conjugate transposed system (only for complex number system)

 + Version 20260126
 	+ Updated parm[23] (whether to ensure consistent symbolic results between sequential and parallel executions)